Here are some resources that may help:

 Both types of personal bankruptcy may get rid of unsecured debts and stop foreclosures, repossessions, garnishments

 If you want to keep a house, car, or both, then a Chapter 7 will not help.
 If you have medical bills or other debt and are current on your house and car payments, then Chapter 7 may be the best solution.

 Bankruptcy is a lawsuit that is filed against creditors, and is conducted in federal courts.
-In order to file a bankruptcy, you must complete documents for filing with the court as well as completing a credit counseling course.
+In order to file, you must complete documents for filing with the court as well as completing a credit counseling course.
 The court will ask you to provide your financial information.
 After a case is filed, you will be required to meet with a trustee.
 This meeting occurs about 30 days after your case is filed.
 We can represent you in these proceedings and work to protect your interests.

 The process is different for Chapter 7 and 13 cases.
-The bankruptcy process should be completed for a Chapter 7 in approximately 4 to 6 months from the date of filing.
+The process should be completed for a Chapter 7 in approximately 4 to 6 months from the date of filing.
 A Chapter 13 case goes from 3 to 5 years.
 During each step, we provide ongoing support to our clients.

 If you desire relief from creditors and to restructure your debt into a payment plan, Chapter 13 may be for you.
 Each situation is unique and deserves individualized attention.
 There is never any cost or obligation for your initial consultation, so schedule yours today.

 If your company is overwhelmed with debt and can't keep up with payments on obligations, small business bankruptcy may be an option.
 Its consequences are long-lasting and far-reaching, so before you accept the "one-size-fits-all" approach most bankruptcy firms employ, consider all alternatives and then pursue bankruptcy as a last resort only if it's the best option for your unique situation.